 - extra blackberries and thyme for garnish

-- In a small saucepan over medium heat, mix the blackberries, water, one sprig of thyme, sugar and bring to a boil.
-Turn on low heat and let simmer for 10 minutes.
-Once the mixture has thickened, strain, and allow the blackberry syrup to cool for at least 5 minutes.
+- Adjust the heat to low and allow the syrup to simmer for 10 minutes.
+Once the mixture has had time to thicken a little, strain into a glass jar, and allow the blackberry syrup to cool for at least 5 minutes.

 - Using two glasses, pour 1 to 2 tablespoons of blackberry syrup in the bottom (depending on desired level of sweetness), add the ice, top with club soda, and serve with a sprig of thyme in each glass, and fresh blackberries.
 Stir before serving.